 There are no significant changes for 2013.

 Built on the same platform as the Chevrolet Suburban and GMC Yukon XL, the Escalade ESV stretches more than 20 inches longer than the regular Escalade.
 Fourteen of those inches go to extending the wheelbase, which allows for larger rear doors unconstrained by wheel wells.
-Height increases by 1.2 inches, and width remains about the same.
-Despite the bigger dimensions, curb weight increases by just 217 pounds for rear-wheel-drive models.
+Despite the bigger dimensions, curb weight increases by just 260 pounds for rear-wheel-drive models.
 Exterior features include: